top of page

 RELEVANCE - This compact of session design focuses on how relevant your session is to the player.
 Is it relevant for their age, their stage of development, their position on the pitch.
 For example if our block of sessions is focussed on out of posession compactness and restraint can our lead in practice marry up to this.

-Using Plan Do Review, The Practice Spectrum, The 4 Corner Model and the Principles of Play are all key componants to helping me ensure practice design helps me to achieve the desired outsome.
+Using Plan Do Review, The Practice Spectrum, The 4 Corner Model and the Principles of Play are all key components to helping me ensure practice design helps me to achieve the desired outcome.
 The STEP Model which is something taught right at the start of Level 1 is still a club in the golf bag that I use.

 LEADERSHIP - MANGEMENT - PEOPLE